-Result: You will see that you can apply the specific tax via drop down by location within the product group.
+You will see that you can apply the specific tax via drop down by location within the product group.
 For this specific setup, taxes will only be applied by product group.
-For items outside this group, your standard sales tax should be applied via the register
+For items outside this group, your standard sales tax should be applied via the register.

-Tiered tax rates are set up at shop level (Location), and is a lower priority than product group rates.
+Tiered tax rates are set up at shop level (Location), and are a lower priority than product group rates.

 Example: If a shop sells both clothing and other kinds of items (non-clothing), you need to set up tiered tax as the default, and configure exceptions for all other product groups.

 1. The sub-Threshold ($100) rate as the baseline, and goes to register card:

 2. On location card, we will establish the over-threshold ($100) tier: